aregsar/aregsarblog/blog/2019/how-to-setup-a-custom-domain-for-your-github-pages-blog-in-five-minutes/index.md

 `Your site is ready to be published at https://aregsar.com/`

-> Note: if you see any github pages error messages, after checking the HTTPS box, wait for github pages to generate SSL certificates and publish at the https endpoint.
-Any error should resolve automatically in a few minutes.
+When the site is re-published because of the settings change, the message will change to:

+`Your site is published at https://aregsar.com/`

+You can see this by refreshing the repository settings page.

 ## Conclusion

-In this process I showed you the easy process of setting up a custom domain name for this blog.
+In this process I showed you the process of setting up a custom domain name for this blog.

-Check out the next post in the series where I show you how I set up the file structure of this blog that determined the URL structure of the blog.
+Check out the next post in the series where I show you how I set up the file structure of this blog.

 Thanks for reading.